dantetheshadeslayer/gatsby-world-starter/README.md

 # gatsby-world-starter

 An all-Inclusive barebones starter for Gatsby.
+A live version can be found here https://gatsby-world-starter.vercel.app/

 Included: